awsdocs/aws-encryption-sdk-docs/doc_source/configure.md

 The AWS Encryption SDK generates a unique symmetric data key to encrypt each message\.
 Unless you are using [data key caching](data-key-caching.md), you don't need to configure, manage, or use the data keys\.
 The AWS Encryption SDK does it for you\.

 However, you must select one or more wrapping keys to encrypt each data key\.
 The AWS Encryption SDK supports AES symmetric keys and RSA asymmetric keys in different sizes\.
-It also supports [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/) \(AWS KMS\) symmetric customer master keys\.
+It also supports [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/) \(AWS KMS\) symmetric AWS KMS keys\.
 You are responsible for the safety and durability of your wrapping keys, so we recommend that you use an encryption key in a hardware security module or a key infrastructure service, such as AWS KMS\.

 To specify your wrapping keys for encryption and decryption, you use a keyring \(C and JavaScript\) or a master key provider \(Java and Python\)\.
 You can specify one wrapping key or multiple wrapping keys of the same or different types\.
 If you use multiple wrapping keys to wrap a data key, each wrapping key will encrypt a copy of the same data key\.
 The encrypted data keys \(one per wrapping key\) are stored with the encrypted data in the encrypted message that the AWS Encryption SDK returns\.
 To decrypt the data, the AWS Encryption SDK must first use one of your wrapping keys to decrypt an encrypted data key\.

-### Using multi\-Region KMS keys<a name="config-mrks"></a>
+## Use multi\-Region AWS KMS keys<a name="config-mrks"></a>

 You can use AWS Key Management Service \(AWS KMS\) multi\-Region keys as wrapping keys in the AWS Encryption SDK\.
 If you encrypt with a multi\-Region key in one AWS Region, you can decrypt using a related multi\-Region key in a different AWS Region\.
 Support for multi\-Region keys is introduced in version 2\.3\.*x* of the AWS Encryption SDK and version 3\.0\.*x* of the AWS Encryption CLI\.

-AWS KMS multi\-Region keys are a set of AWS KMS customer master keys \(CMKs\) in different AWS Regions that have the same key material and key ID\.
+AWS KMS multi\-Region keys are a set of AWS KMS keys in different AWS Regions that have the same key material and key ID\.
 You can use these *related* keys as though they were the same key in different Regions\.
 Multi\-Region keys support common disaster recovery and backup scenarios that require encrypting in one Region and decrypting in a different Region without making a cross\-Region call to AWS KMS\.
 For information about multi\-Region keys, see [Using multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in the *AWS Key Management Service Developer Guide*\.

 To support multi\-Region keys, the AWS Encryption SDK includes AWS KMS multi\-Region\-aware keyrings and master key providers\.
 The new multi\-Region\-aware symbol in each programming language supports both single\-Region and multi\-Region keys\.
 + For single\-Region keys, the multi\-Region\-aware symbol behaves just like the single\-Region AWS KMS keyring and master key provider\.
 It attempts to decrypt ciphertext only with the single\-Region key that encrypted the data\.
 + For multi\-Region keys, the multi\-Region\-aware symbol attempts to decrypt ciphertext with the same multi\-Region key that encrypted the data or any related multi\-Region key\.

-  For example, suppose you encrypt with a multi\-Region key in the Europe \(Frankfurt\) Region\.
-Then you move your data to Asia Pacific \(Singapore\) and construct a multi\-Region\-aware symbol that specifies the related multi\-Region key in the Asia Pacific \(Singapore\) Region\.
-The multi\-Region\-aware symbol recognizes that the keys in Europe \(Frankfurt\) and Asia Pacific \(Singapore\) are related multi\-Region keys\.
-It uses the key in Asia Pacific \(Singapore\) to decrypt\.

 You can specify multiple wrapping keys in the multi\-Region\-aware keyrings and master key providers\.
 However, you can specify only one key from each set of related multi\-Region keys\.
 If you specify more than one key identifier with the same key ID, the constructor call fails\.

 You can also use a multi\-Region key with the standard, single\-Region AWS KMS keyrings and master key providers\.
 However, you must use the same multi\-Region key in the same Region to encrypt and decrypt\.
 The single\-Region keyrings and master key providers attempt to decrypt ciphertext only with the keys that encrypted the data\.

 The following examples show how to encrypt and decrypt data using multi\-Region keys and the new multi\-Region\-aware keyrings and master key providers\.
-For example, to encrypt data in the `us-east-1` Region with a multi\-Region key, instantiate the multi\-Region\-aware symbol and specify a multi\-Region key in `us-east-1`\.
+These examples encrypt data in the `us-east-1` Region and decrypt the data in the `us-west-2` Region using related multi\-Region keys in each Region\.
 Before running these examples, replace the example multi\-Region key ARN with a valid value from your AWS account\.

 ------
 #### [ C ]